Python-BI-2023/HW4_Functions2/HW4_Vaganova/README.md

 **\*args**:
 - **sequences**: *str*

-Input coma-separated sequences in 1-letter or 3-letter code with any case (as many as you wish)
+input coma-separated sequences in 1-letter or 3-letter code with any case (as many as you wish)
 - **add_arg**: *str*

-Necessary parameter for certain functions (for example, specify target protein site)
+necessary parameter for certain functions (for example, specify target protein site)
 - **procedure** : *str*

-Specify procedure you want to apply
+specify procedure you want to apply

-**Returns**
+**Returns**:
 - **operation_result**: str or list

-Result of function work in list or str format (dependent on number of input sequences)
+result of function work in list or str format (dependent on number of input sequences)

 **Note!**
 - Operation name always must be the last argument